sou7500/-/README.md

 What could be the best approach to increase probability of schemes getting purchased by customers?
 Ans- Create tailored schemes.

 How can this be achieved as customers are relatively high in number?
-Ans- Let's create Segmentation or groups based on similar characteristics. ]
+Ans- Let's do Segmentation to filter out 3 to 4 best scenerios.

 ---------------------------------------------------------------------------------------------

 𝐀𝐜𝐭𝐢𝐨𝐧-